Breastfeeding Facts

 Concerns about taking medications

-Workplace policies that don’t support breastfeeding
+Workplace policies that don’t support lactation

 Cultural pressures or a lack of family support